LGBT Awareness For Law Enforcement

 - The student will understand how hate crimes and domestic violence impact LGBTQ+ people.

 This course meets the training required by California Penal Code Section 13519.41 for all peace officers and dispatchers.
 The online course offers scenarios specific to the role of line-level officer, 9-1-1 dispatcher, and agency manager or executive.
 The course is certified by the California Commission on Peace Officer Standards and Training.
-Participants to pass the course earn 4 hours of CPT credit.
+Participants who pass the course earn 4 hours of CPT credit.

 In October of 2021, the F.B.I. incorporated this course into the F.B.I.
 National Academy.
 Trainers from Out To Protect, through our formal relationship with the F.B.I.’s Office of Partner Engagement, traveled to Quantico to provide this class for the first time in F.B.I. history at the National Academy.
 We are pleased to be regular participants in the National Academy presenting LGBTQ: Issues and Solutions for Law Enforcement Leaders.